awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 + If you want your DB instance in the VPC to be publicly accessible, you must enable the VPC attributes *DNS hostnames* and *DNS resolution*\.
 + Your VPC must have a DB subnet group that you create \(for more information, see the next section\)\.
 You create a DB subnet group by specifying the subnets you created\.
 Amazon RDS chooses a subnet and an IP address within that subnet to associate with your DB instance\.
 The DB instance uses the Availability Zone that contains the subnet\.
 + Your VPC must have a VPC security group that allows access to the DB instance\.

+  For more information, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md), and [Tutorial: Create an Amazon VPC for use with a DB instance \(IPv4 only\)](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
 + The CIDR blocks in each of your subnets must be large enough to accommodate spare IP addresses for Amazon RDS to use during maintenance activities, including failover and compute scaling\.
+For example, a range such as 10\.0\.0\.0/24 and 10\.0\.1\.0/24 is typically large enough\.
 +  A VPC can have an *instance tenancy* attribute of either *default* or *dedicated*\.
 All default VPCs have the instance tenancy attribute set to default, and a default VPC can support any DB instance class\.

   If you choose to have your DB instance in a dedicated VPC where the instance tenancy attribute is set to dedicated, the DB instance class of your DB instance must be one of the approved Amazon EC2 dedicated instance types\.
 For example, the m3\.medium EC2 dedicated instance corresponds to the db\.m3\.medium DB instance class\.
 For information about instance tenancy in a VPC, see [Dedicated instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) in the *Amazon Elastic Compute Cloud User Guide*\.